 Canada is among the countries of the world with the lowest population densities, which means that there are plenty of pristine natural locales for resort hotels, lodges and campsites.
+Read on to learn where to stay in Canada.

 History buffs have the railways to thank for so many lovely hotels in Canada.
 During the height of the train travel era, the railroad companies constructed massive, chateau-style properties with towers, turrets and other charms of classic European architecture, adding glamour and style to cross-country rail trips.